Liquid Chromatography in the Biopharmaceutical Industry

 - Size-exclusion chromatography (SEC) is used to separate molecules in a solution based on their size or molecular weight.
 SEC with UV or light scattering detection is the technique of choice to study the aggregation in proteins and antibodies, or disintegration of the molecule during manufacturing or subsequent handling.
 An SE-HPLC method has been developed for the quality control of a viral vaccine and virus-like particles (VLPs).4

-- Ion-exchange chromatography (IEC) with UV detection is amenable for detecting the presence of charge-variants.
-IEC also helps scientists understand protein-protein interactions in native states.5
+- Ion-exchange chromatography (IEX) with UV detection is amenable for detecting the presence of charge-variants.
+IEX also helps scientists understand protein-protein interactions in native states.5

 - Hydrophobic interaction chromatography (HIC) is used to purify biomolecules by isolating them using their hydrophobicity.
 This technique has been applied to separate pharmaceutical grade supercoiled plasmid DNA from other isoforms.6 HIC in conjunction with RP-HPLC has been used for analyzing antibody-drug conjugates.7